matijakolaric-com/django-music-publisher/README.rst

 data validation generation of CWR files uses an external commercial service.

-Django Music Publisher can work without it, but data will not be validated as CWR-compliant, and there will be no way to create CWR, unless you make your own CWR generator.
+Django Music Publisher can work without it, but data will not be validated as CWR-compliant, and there will be no way to export CWR.

 Processing of CWR acknowledgement files works without the external service.